candles and incense burning on window sill and green bouquet

 • Listen to calming music.
 Play relaxing music and lie back to enjoy the soothing rhythm.
 However, singing and dancing along also releases endorphins.

-• Spend time in nature-go for a hike, spend time on a farm, or with animals.
-Also, birdwatching and fishing are relaxing too.
+• Spend time in nature.
+Go for a hike, visit a farm, or spend time with animals.
+Birdwatching and fishing are also relaxing.

 Communing with nature has calming effects.